picosonic/js13k-2022/devdiary/diary.md

 To improve readability, changed constants to uppercase and added keystate bitmask constants.

-Changed jump from SPACE/ENTER to UP, which seems more intuitve, leaving those free for actions.
+Changed jump from SPACE/ENTER to UP, which seems more intuitive, leaving those free for actions.

 Edited tilemap to change "gate" into "bee hive".
 This is so bees have somewhere to return to, plus I wanted the tile to be full height so when the player stands on it they don't appear to hover.